 Any supplement for that matter, you must always choose it based on what it is meant for and whether or not it suits your fitness goal.
 So, shall we go ahead with mass gainer first?

-Mass Gainers are supplements filled with a 1:3 ratio of protein to carbohydrate.
+Mass Gainers are supplements filled with a 1:3 ratio of protein to carbohydrates.
 The carbohydrate content of mass gainer is thrice the content of protein.
 The heavy amount of carbs increase the calorie count taken by the body.
 This clearly demonstrates that mass gainers are the supplements you should go for if you have difficulty increasing your calorie intake for bulking up.
 Since increasing endurance is the goal for athletes, mass gainer won’t serve the purpose.

 Fine then, let’s move on to our next option which is protein.
 Before we discuss whether Whey supplement benefits your goal or not, we need to understand the importance of protein in general.

 Protein Replenishment Is Paramount

 Dietary protein is a key nutritional component to humans irrespective of whether they play a sport or not.
 The role protein has to play is vast and starts from the most basic sub-units right up to the most complex structures in the human body.
 Protein can build tissues, transport cellular information, and can communicate within the body.
 Protein is a structural key element of muscle, bone, ligaments, and tendons while also plays a role in a wide range of metabolic interaction such as promoting a healthy immune system.

 Muscle Tissue Breakdown Is More Among Athletes & Hence Protein Demand Persists